Usually Ice-Pick Headaches

 - Third Occipital Neuralgia – sharp pains in the back of head and top of neck

 Sharp Head Pain Provoked by Cough, Exercise, Sleep, Sex or Cold Temperature

-Sometimes “sharp pain” is used to described a pain provoked by a particular action.
+Sometimes “sharp pain” describes a pain provoked by a particular action.

-Sinus disease, Subarachnoid Haemorrhage and raised intracranial pressure are known causes of exertional headache.
-Angina can cause an exercise induced headache called cardiac Caphalalgia.
+Sinus disease, Subarachnoid Haemorrhage and raised intracranial pressure are causes of exertional headache.
+Angina can cause an exercise induced headache called Cardiac Cephalalgia.

-However, most people with exertional headache will have no cause found.
+However, most people with exertional headache do not have a cause identified.

-If someone falls to sleep after an episode of headache they can be woken again later on by the same pain.
+If you fall asleep after an episode of Hypnic Headache you may be woken again later by another attack.

 Headaches During Sex

-Eating ice-cream or an iced drink can induce an intense sharp pain in the head.
+Eating ice-cream or an iced drink induces intense sharp head pain as every school child knows.

 The technical term is ‘cold-stimulus headache’ which is more common in people with migraine.